overlookmotel/react-async-ssr/README.md

 However, this content will not be output as the Suspense fallback will be rendered and output instead.

-As an optimization, you can cause the render to bail out of rendering all further content within the Suspense as soon as the fallback is triggered, by providing a `fallbackFast` option to `.renderToStringAsync()`.
+As an optimization, you can cause the render to bail out of rendering all further content within the Suspense boundary as soon as the fallback is triggered, by providing a `fallbackFast` option to `.renderToStringAsync()`.

 ```jsx
 function App() {